Louvered Pergolas for Sanibel Island

 What is the cost compared to rebuilding a traditional lanai?

-Premium motorized louvered systems are usually a higher-spec option than basic screen enclosure work.
+Motorized louvered systems are usually a higher-spec option than basic screen enclosure work.
 The useful comparison is full scope: demolition, slab or footing work, engineering, screens, drainage, electrical, permits, and long-term maintenance.

 How long does installation take in Sanibel?